AI Agent Who Can Attend My Meeting: How to Stay in the Room When You're Not

 "The difference between passive meeting AI and Thor is simple: one gives you a transcript you'll never read, the other gives you outcomes you can act on."— Bob Generale, COO at Pyra

-Why Most AI Agent Who Can Attend My Meeting Tools Fail
+Why Most AI Meeting Agent Tools Fail

 Here's the problem with most tools marketed as an AI agent who can attend your meeting: they're designed for documentation, not delegation.
 They produce long transcripts, generic summaries, and maybe a bullet list of action items.
 Then you're supposed to read through everything, extract what matters, and do the follow-up yourself.
 That's not attending the meeting for you—that's just creating more homework.

 This connects directly to Pyra's Zero-Touch Operations™ philosophy: AI should execute complete workflows with human approval gates, not create more work for humans to complete.
-When an AI agent who can attend your meeting requires you to process everything manually, it defeats the purpose entirely.

 - Decision Authority: Define what the AI can decide versus what requires your explicit approval.
-Thor can schedule follow-ups autonomously but escalates commitments above a certain threshold.

 - Escalation Triggers: Set clear flags for when you need to be notified immediately versus in the daily summary.
-Mentions of budget, timeline changes, or client concerns can trigger instant alerts.

 - Context Boundaries: Specify which topics the AI should capture in detail versus which should remain at headline level.
-Proprietary discussions might need full context; standard updates need only outcomes.

 - Action Limits: Define what automatic actions the AI can take.
 Create tasks?
 Yes.
 Send emails on your behalf?
 Only with templates you've pre-approved.